-Labeled by NPR as the “Twin Horns of Joy“, Adeev and Ezra Potash are musicians, entertainers and the hosts of Travel Channel‘s “Southern Road Trip with The Potash Twins” (from Executive Producer Andrew Zimmern).
-Their recently released album entitled “The Potash Twins” reached #9 on the iTunes Jazz Charts in 2015 (produced by Steven Greenberg, writer/producer of “Funkytown“).
+Labeled by NPR as the “Twin Horns of Joy“, Adeev and Ezra Potash are musicians, entertainers and the hosts of Bravo TV’s “Beats + Bites” & Travel Channel‘s “Southern Road Trip with The Potash Twins” (from Executive Producer Andrew Zimmern).
+Their 2015 release entitled “The Potash Twins” reached #9 on the iTunes Jazz Charts (produced by Steven Greenberg, writer/producer of “Funkytown“).

 Guided at an early age by jazz legend Wynton Marsalis, the twins were inspired to pursue a career in the performance and education of jazz.
 Upon graduating high school, the twins moved to New York City to develop their skills.
 Adeev studied under the Dizzy Gillespie protégé Jon Faddis at SUNY Purchase, while Ezra received a full ride scholarship to Manhattan School of Music on Bass Trombone.